Charestlab/shinier/README.md

 ---
 ## 🏛️ **Technical information**
-See the accompanying the paper: [The SHINIER the Better_ An Adaptation of the SHINE Toolbox on Python](documentation/The%20SHINIER%20the%20Better_%20An%20Adaptation%20of%20the%20SHINE%20Toolbox%20on%20Python.docx)
+See the accompanying the paper: [The SHINIER the Better: An Adaptation of the SHINE Toolbox on Python](documentation/The%20SHINIER%20the%20Better_%20An%20Adaptation%20of%20the%20SHINE%20Toolbox%20on%20Python.docx)

 And documentation:
 1. [Package Overview](documentation/documentation.md#overview)